Dawn Fraser: Swimming career

 As a highlight of her swimming career, Fraser held 39 records and won eight Olympic medals for Australia, including four gold.
 Adding to her popularity in her native country and the British Commonwealth, she captured six Commonwealth Games gold medals.
 She dominated the high profile 100 metres freestyle event, holding the record for 15 years from 1 December 1956 to 8 January 1972.

 She is the first of only four swimmers in Olympic history (Hungarian Krisztina Egerszegi and Americans Michael Phelps and Katie Ledecky being the three others) to have won individual gold medals for the same event at three successive Olympics (100 metres freestyle – 1956, 1960, 1964).

-In October 1962, she became the first woman to swim the 100 metres freestyle in less than one minute setting the record of 59.9, a feat that elevated her to national prominence and made her a hero in Australia where swimming was a popular sport.
-It was not until 1972, eight years after Fraser retired, that her 100 m record of 58.9 secs was broken.
+In October 1962, she became the first woman to swim the 100 metres freestyle in less than one minute setting the record of 59.9, a feat that elevated her to national prominence and made her a hero in Australia, where swimming was a popular sport.
+It was not until 1972, eight years after Fraser retired, that her 100 m record of 58.9 seconds was broken.

-Several weeks before the 1964 Olympics, Fraser was injured in a car crash that injured a vertebra and resulted in the death of her mother Rose.
+Several weeks before the 1964 Olympics, Fraser was injured in a car crash that injured a vertebra and resulted in the death of her mother, Rose.
 Her sister and a friend were also travelling in Fraser's car during the accident, but survived.
-This was a fresh tragedy for Fraser and her family following her older brother's death from leukemia in 1950, and her father's death from cancer in 1960.
+This was a fresh tragedy for Fraser and her family following her older brother's death from leukaemia in 1950, and her father's death from cancer in 1960.

 1964 Summer Olympics incidents and ban from swimming

-During the 1964 Summer Olympics in Tokyo, Fraser angered swimming team sponsors and the Australian Swimming Union (ASU) by marching in the opening ceremony against their wishes, and wearing an older swimming costume in competition, as she found it more comfortable than the one supplied by the sponsors.
+During the 1964 Summer Olympics in Tokyo, Fraser angered swimming team sponsors and the Australian Swimming Union (ASU) by marching in the opening ceremony against their wishes (it was too close to the competition date), and wearing a swimming costume from the competitor of the sponsor in competition, as she found it more comfortable.
 She was also accused of stealing an Olympic flag from a flagpole outside Emperor Hirohito's palace, the Kōkyo.
 She was arrested but released without charge.
 In the end she was given the flag as a souvenir.

 Fraser later denied having swum the moat to steal the flag, telling The Times in 1991: "There's no way I would have swum that moat.
-I was terrified of dirty water and that moat was filthy.
+I was terrified of dirty water, and that moat was filthy.
 There's no way I'd have dipped my toe in it."
 The Australian Amateur Swimming Association banned Fraser from competitive swimming for 10 years.